Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Cosponsoring the Maternal Health Pandemic Response Act directly supports the stated commitment to healthcare access and improvement, particularly for maternal health, aligning with the advocacy for the Affordable Care Act.
+Why: Cosponsoring the Maternal Health Pandemic Response Act directly supports healthcare access and improvement, aligning with the commitment to the Affordable Care Act and its positive effects.

 View source →Apr 22, 2026 · Congress.gov